It is the competitors’ responsibility to read and understand the competition rules.

 You and your partner have been dancing Ceroc for more than 12 months from your first Ceroc dance class.

-You and your partner have not placed (1st, 2nd or 3rd) at an Intermediate or higher level in a competition for Ceroc or any other style of partner dance within the last 12 months.
+You or your partner have not placed (1st, 2nd or 3rd) at an Intermediate or higher level in a competition for Ceroc or any other style of partner dance within the last 12 months.

-You and/or your partner are not teachers, ex-teachers and trainee teachers.
+You or your partner are not teachers, ex-teachers and trainee teachers.

 If in the opinion of the judges, a couple should be competing in a category above Intermediate, they will be required to move up.